AaronGS1999/Drosophila_Tensorflow/README.md

 In our case we have used the efficientdet_lite2 model because it meets the necessary precision requirements and in an acceptable time.
 You can change the model by changing the number "2" to 0, 1, 2, 3, and 4.
 The lower the number, the faster the model will make inferences, but will generally achieve lower accuracy values.
 You should assess which model is best for you to use based on your dataset.
 Also slower but more accurate models will have a bigger impact on the resources that Google colab allows you to use.

-After this, it only remains to adjust two variables, the number of epochs and the batch_size.
+After this, you must adjust two variables, the number of epochs and the batch_size.

  - batch_size: Number of photos it takes at a time to train the network each time.
 If the number is 4, the photos will be passed 4 by 4 until all the photos of the dataset are passed